HIV and Heart Disease

 Coronary artery bypass grafting (CABG) is the most common type of surgery to treat heart disease in adults.
 During CABG, a healthy artery or vein from the body is used to bypass (go around) the blocked part of a coronary artery.

-Visit the National Heart, Lung, and Blood Institute’s Heart Surgery webpage to learn more about the different types of heart surgery.
+Visit the National Heart, Lung, and Blood Institute’s Heart Surgery webpage to learn more about different types of heart surgery.

 How can people with HIV reduce their risk of heart disease?